Blog: IWC's First Wristwatches

 For IWC this meant using the calibre 64 movement, which was a savonnette layout and the only movement they made at the time that was the right size for a wristwatch.
 If the calibre 63 was used for a wristwatch, which it was on occasion, then the sub seconds would have been at 9 o'clock so it was omitted.

-The earliest IWC wristwatch known to me is the one shown in the photograph here, it has a Borgel case and was made by IWC in 1906, being supplied to Stauffer in London as a single piece, rather than the more usual batch of 12, in January 1907.
-This was just before the British law changed so that from 1 June 1907 all imported gold and silver watches were hallmarked with British import hallmarks, so this watch has Swiss which have no date letter.
+A very early IWC wristwatch is the one shown in the photograph here.
+It has a Borgel case and was made by IWC in 1906.
+It was supplied in January 1907 to Stauffer in London as a single piece, rather than the more usual batch of 12.
+This was just before the British law changed, requiring from 1 June 1907 all imported gold and silver watch cases were hallmarked with British import hallmarks, so this watch has Swiss which have no date letter.
 However, IWC provided me with an official "extract from the archives" for this wristwatch showing that the finished watch was sold to Stauffer in London on 9 January 1907

 Back to the top of the page.

 Calibre 64, and less often calibre 63, were used in all IWC wristwatches until 1915, because IWC made no other movements of a suitable size for a wristwatch until the calibres 75 and 76 were introduced in 1915.
-These were a small size that was suitable for ladies' wristwatches, and for the smaller size of men's wristwatches that became fashionable in the 1930s.
+These were 10 ligne movements, a small size that was suitable for ladies' wristwatches, and for shaped or the smaller size of men's wristwatches that became fashionable in the 1930s.
 IWC men's wristwatches used the calibre 64 savonnette movement into the 1930s.

 IWC Calibre 63 and 64 Movements